 Initially Pam was only to be featured in the Pilot, as a recurring gag was to be Ralph having a different girl friend in each episode.
 'Connie Selleca' impressed the producers so much with her performance that she was made a regular on the series.

 ABC officially canceled the series before the last four produced episodes were aired.
 The "lost episodes" were sold along with the rest of the series as part of its package for syndication, and later DVD collections.

 Two years after the show's cancellation by ABC, NBC picked up the series and aired its reruns in a Sunday night, post-prime time time slot.
-This lead to speculation that NBC was looking to revive the series, but their efforts only resulted in The Greatest American Heroine pilot.
+This led to speculation that NBC was looking to revive the series, but their efforts only resulted in The Greatest American Heroine pilot.

-William Katt said that at the start of the series he and Robert Culp had difficulties getting along and working each other.
+William Katt said that at the start of the series he and Robert Culp had difficulties getting along and working with each other.
 Katt added they were able to use that to their advantage as their relationship reflected that as the one portrayed between their respective characters.
 Katt and Culp were able to resolve their differences and actually became good friends over the course of making the series.